Do you really need a data lake – 4 best practices to build a data lake

 Big Data is presenting challenges as well as opportunities.
 Data lakes are forward-looking data storage solutions to the traditional dilemma of storing and using high volume, multi-dimensional data and information for enterprise-wide collaboration.

-Enterprises usually invest in data lakes when they have operational complexity, high operational costs, and multi-protocol analytics.
+Enterprises usually invest in data lake solutions when they have operational complexity, high operational costs, and multi-protocol analytics.
 If not, then you are good to go with a traditional data warehouse or a data mart.

 Benefits offered by a data lake